-To take forward Training Package Product update work, the Financial Counselling TAC and the Client Services IRC have subsequently reviewed and confirmed the changes required for the development of Draft 2, based on feedback received during the first round of consultation.
+To take forward Training Package Product update work, the Financial Counselling TAC and the Client Services IRC have subsequently reviewed and confirmed the changes required for the development of the final drafts, based on feedback received during Draft 1 public consultation and Draft 2 validation.

 The Client Services IRC is comprised of a number of key expert stakeholders within the industry, as follows:

 The Financial Counselling TAC comprised of a number of key subject matter expert stakeholders within the industry, as follows: